json420/degu/doc/degu.base.rst

 .. class:: ChunkedBodyIter(source)

-    Wraps an arbitrary iterable yielding chunks of a request or response body.
+    Wraps an interable to construct a chunk-encoded HTTP output body.

     This class allows a chunked-encoded HTTP body to be piecewise generated on-the-fly.